jadecipher/vdp16-sample-game/README.md

 * **If you're creating a new app...**

   1.  `heroku create` or `heroku create your-app-name` if you have a name in mind.
-  2.  `heroku addons:create heroku-postgresql:hobby-dev` to add ("provision") a
+  2.  `heroku addons:create heroku-postgresql:hobby-dev` to add ("provision") a postgres database to your heroku dyno

+* **If you already have a Heroku app...**

+  1.  `heroku git:remote your-app-name` You'll need to be a collaborator on the app.

+### When you're ready to d